pparadigm/whosin/README.md

 to the microprocessor which controls the door locks.

-This program should run well wherever the PySerial and jsondb libraries can be
+This program should run well wherever the PySerial library can be installed: http://pyserial.sourceforge.net/pyserial.html
-installed:
-http://pyserial.sourceforge.net/pyserial.html